Welcome to Next Generation Radio from NPR. Here are some of our most frequently asked questions:

 NPR's Next Generation Radio was formally established in 2000.

-Our program is a one-week, digital-first audio training "sprint" We have adjusted with the times and are now targeting a range of people (Ex: You do not have to be in college) who are primarily interested in learning digital-first media with a focus on audio narratives.
+Our program is a one-week, digital-first audio training "sprint" You do not have to be in college or have gone to college.
+You are primarily interested in learning digital-first media with a focus on audio narratives.
 This program is designed to give competitively selected participants, who are interested in podcasting, audio storytelling, and written and visual journalism, the skills and opportunity to find and produce their own multimedia stories.
 Each selected participant is paired with a professional journalist and together they find, report, and produce a 3:30-4:00 non-narrated audio story.
 Selected participants will write a 500-700 word piece while gathering stills and videos that enhance their work.

 Some of our alumni:

-• Stephanie Kuo, Director of Training, PRX, New York City, NY
+- Stephanie Kuo, Vice-President for Content, PRX, New York City, NY

 Next-Gen Professional Staffing (per project)